OPSWAT/endpointsecsdk/HelloWorld/README.md

 Once Visual Studio is installed open the solution /src/HelloWorld/HelloWorld.sln.

-Make sure to copy the license.cfg and pass_key.txt file into the /src/HelloWorld/license directory.
+Make sure to copy the download_token.txt, license.cfg and pass_key.txt file into the /src/HelloWorld/license directory.

 Compile the Compliance project.